top of page

 #1.
 Get to Larkin Sentral

-Firstly, go across the border from Singapore and get to Larkin Sentral in Johor Bahru by using cross-border bus services SBS Transit 170, Causeway Link CWL (or CW1 / CW2) or Singapore-Johor Express (SJE).
+Firstly, cross the border from Singapore to Johor Bahru and get to Larkin Sentral by using cross-border bus services SBS Transit 170, Causeway Link CWL or Singapore-Johor Express (SJE).

-Read: Bus Guide: Singapore to Larkin Sentral in Johor (Do read the guide before continuing as some important information may not be repeated here.)
+(Do read the guide before continuing as some information may not be repeated here.)

 #2.
 Get Coach Ticket to Malacca

-After alighting at Larkin Sentral, walk to the Centralised Ticketing System in the bus terminal to get the coach tickets.
+After alighting at Larkin Sentral, go to the Centralised Ticketing System inside the bus terminal to get the coach ticket.
 There are both manned counters and automated kiosks.

-Get a coach ticket to Malacca — more precisey, Melaka Sentral — at the next earliest possible time of departure.
+Get a ticket to Malacca — more precisely, Melaka Sentral — at the next earliest possible time of departure.
 The fare is around RM20.40 (44-seater) to RM22.40 (27-seater).
-With only RM2 difference, go for the 27-seater with bigger and more comfortable seats, if available.
+With only RM2 difference, go for the 27-seaters with bigger and more comfortable seats, if available.

-Board the coach at the designated gate as specified on the ticket.
+Board the coach at the designated gate within 30 minutes of departure time as specified on the ticket.

 #3.
 Enjoy the Journey to Melaka Sentral